 Yes, if you are satisfied that in the particular circumstances there is an adequate level of protection.
 You can:

-- get your Binding Corporate Rules approved by the Information Commissioner; or
+get your Binding Corporate Rules or Binding Corporate Rules for Processors approved by the Information Commissioner; or

 How do I assess adequacy?

 You will need to be satisfied that in the particular circumstances there is an adequate level of protection for the rights of the individuals whose personal data you are transferring.

 The Act sets out the factors you should take into account in making this decision.
 This means doing a risk assessment.
 You must decide whether there is adequate protection for the rights of individuals, in all the circumstances of the transfer.
 This is known as an assessment of adequacy.
 To assess adequacy you should look at:

 the nature of the personal data being transferred;

 the country or territory of origin of the information in question;

 the country or territory of final destination of that information;